chiperific/wmrecc_timesheet/README.markdown

 * show a message on timesheet view when holidays are present in date range
 * refractor js files to only load if pathname is in pathAry
 * Payroll: calculate hours per payroll in user.rb
+* Users#edit: auto-hide hourly or salary based upon pay_type
+* Payroll: show start and end of pay_period based on AppDefault.start_months and AppDefault.pay_period

 ## Next steps:
-* Payroll: calculate $ Total
+* Payroll: calculate Gross $
+** needs to consider the start and end date of users ** User#payroll_hours is flawed
+** Hourly -
-* wait, why? : * Calculate workdays in a pay period with consideration for holidays
+** Calculate workdays in a pay period with consideration for holidays - for salary (instead of hourly).
+Why not just use salary/52?
-* Users#edit: auto-hide hourly or salary based upon pay_type

-* Finish payroll view
-** how to handle unapproved hours?

 * Add specs to Holiday model
 * Add specs to static_pages_spec#payroll